benediktms/json-translator/README.md

 # json-translator
-Translates only the values of a JSON structure using the DeepL translation API
+An application that translates only the values of a JSON structure using the DeepL translation API

 ## What is this for?
 When working with web applications that require localization, you often use JSON files to store the translation strings.